pegasus-data/halofs/readme.md

 - Red Hat Open Shift
 - AES256-GCM Encrypted Storage

+# Participation Incentive
+We have extended HaloFS to have it's own economic incentive mechanism by using blockchain technology.
+A FileSystem Operator who wants to expose their own HaloFS on the global network can have incentives by either participating or being selected to host either a replication or the main host.

 # Contributing
 We welcome any contributors who can evaluate and do performance test in our platform.
 For more information, email us at info@proofsys.io